Terrier-Tech/DBoard/README.md

 ## Running

-Open the file `dist/index.html` in your browser
+Open http://localhost:1234/ in your browser

 ## Credits